Comparison results for the $p$-torsional rigidity on convex domains: Examples and behaviour on some families of convex sets

-In this section we evaluate the scale-invariant functional $Q_p(\Omega)$ on several model families of convex domains.
-These examples demonstrate the sharpness of the general bounds established in Theorem~\ref{maintheorem} and illustrate how specific geometric degenerations saturate the universal corridor described in Section 3.
-Specifically, by highlighting these sharpness phenomena, we describe the behavior within each family $\mathcal F\subset \PP^D$, of the ratio
+In this section we evaluate the scale-invariant functional $Q_p(\Omega)$ on several model families of convex domains. {These examples illustrate the behavior of $Q_p$ within each family and the role that geometric degeneration may play, in some families, in approaching the lower endpoint $\alpha(p;D)=1$ of the corridor \eqref{corridorQ}.
+They should not, however, be interpreted as saturating the global upper endpoint in general: the global supremum $\beta(p;D)$ of $Q_p$ over $\PP^D$ is attained, up to translations and dilations, by balls, see \eqref{betaball}.
+Thus, in what follows, the family-wise estimates are based mainly on the geometric corridor \eqref{corridorQ}, while the sharp global corridor identifies the universal upper endpoint, which is attained, up to translations and dilations, by balls.
+Accordingly, the family bounds below are lower estimates for $\gamma_{\mathcal F}(p)$ rather than evaluations of the global constant $\gamma_{D,p}$.} Specifically, by highlighting these phenomena, we describe the behavior within each family $\mathcal F\subset \PP^D$, of the ratio

-In parallel with the average-distance framework of Section~\ref{sectia4}, we also comment on the qualitative behavior of the alternative scale-invariant quantity $\overline Q_p$ defined in \eqref{Qnou}.
-While $Q_p$ yields explicit sharp formulas for $\gamma_{\mathcal F}(p)$ in the model settings below, for $\overline Q_p$ we only have universal (dimensional) bounds, and no comparable closed-form expressions for the associated constants are available.
+In parallel with the average-distance framework of Section~\ref{sectia4}, we also comment on the qualitative behavior of the alternative scale-invariant quantity $\overline Q_p$ defined in \eqref{Qnou}. {While $Q_p$ yields explicit formulas or effective lower estimates for $\gamma_{\mathcal F}(p)$ in the model settings below}, for $\overline Q_p$ we only have universal (dimensional) bounds, and no comparable closed-form expressions for the associated constants are available.

 Unless otherwise stated, all domains are open, bounded, and convex, and $R$ denotes the inradius, so that $\Omega\in\PP^D(R)$.